Avio-dels/verbose-system/README.md

-# verbose -  🎓 A Face Recognition Based Attendance Monitoring System
+# Verbose -  🎓 A Face Recognition Based Attendance Monitoring System

 A **smart attendance system** that uses **face recognition** to mark and store attendance automatically.
 Built with **Python, OpenCV, and Tkinter**, it provides a user-friendly interface to register students, capture facial data, and update attendance records in real-time.